SiyaoIsHiding/java-driver/proposals/open-telemetry/tracing.md

 ### Extension methods

-The project will include a `Builder` extension method named `withOpenTelemetry` that will take an `OpenTelemetry` instance as parameter.
+The `CqlSession` builder will support an extension method `withOpenTelemetry`, which will take an `OpenTelemetry` instance as a parameter.
-This `OpenTelemetry` instance will contain configuration for the tracing and the exporter.
+This `OpenTelemetry` instance will contain configuration for the resource and the exporter.
+The following is an example of the configuration:

 ```java
 static OpenTelemetry initOpenTelemetry() {